antimof/UxPlay/README.txt

 is not displayed).
 The initial connection to the client can be either AirPlay audio or Airplay Mirror mode.
-An initial Airplay Mirror connection (with "Advanced Audio Coding" (AAC-ELD) (lossy) audio switches to ALAC if the mirrow window is closed and an AiPlay audio connection is started, and back again to AAC if an Airplay Mirror connection is (re)started*.
+An initial Airplay Mirror connection (with "Advanced Audio Coding" (AAC-ELD) (lossy) audio switches to ALAC if the mirrow window is closed and an AirPlay audio connection is started, and back again to AAC if an Airplay Mirror connection is (re)started*.